|Home||News||The Ringers||The Bells||Ringing||Peals & Quarter Peals||Bell Ringing Q&A|

 Each method has it's own diagram.
 The "Red line" shows the path of the treble and the "Blue line" one of the working bells.
 There are books of method diagrams and also method diagrams on-line.
 What does a diagram look like?
-The link below will take you to a pdf file for Bob Doubles.
+Click Grandsire Doubles and a pdf file will open to show the diagram.

 The tone of the bell can be changed by wrapping the clapper in a leather jacket causing the tone to be dulled, thus producing a more sombre tone.
 Muffled bells are normally only used for the death of a sovereign.

 |9||Caters||362,880||about 9 days|